Canadian Spirit Resources (CVE:SPI) Trading 33.3% Higher – Still a Buy?

-Shares of Canadian Spirit Resources Inc. (CVE:SPI – Get Free Report) were up 33.3% on Friday .
+Canadian Spirit Resources Inc. (CVE:SPI – Get Free Report) was up 33.3% during mid-day trading on Saturday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 297,000 shares changed hands during trading, an increase of 239% from the average daily volume of 87,541 shares.
+Approximately 297,000 shares were traded during mid-day trading, an increase of 239% from the average daily volume of 87,541 shares.
 The stock had previously closed at C$0.02.

 Canadian Spirit Resources Stock Up 33.3%